Introduction

-Evicting a tenant in Texas involves a detailed legal process that landlords must follow to avoid potential pitfalls and legal repercussions.
+Evicting a tenant or unauthorized resident in Texas involves a detailed legal process that landlords must follow to avoid potential pitfalls and legal repercussions.
 This guide provides an in-depth look at the legal requirements for evicting a tenant in Texas, covering all critical steps from providing notice to executing the eviction order.

 Eviction laws in Texas are designed to protect both landlords and tenants.
 These laws stipulate the legal grounds for eviction, required notices, and the proper procedure to ensure a fair and just eviction process.